dszidi/mdstheory/README.md

 * Deployment instructions

 ### About the Syntax ###
 * For the most part, arguments are passed in as strings.
+The exception being midi note values which are integers between 0-127
 * Pitches are formatted pitch+octave.
 For example, middle C is 'C4'.
 * Intervals use the following table as reference: